niranjankaruna/QRScanner/README.md

 Jimp and qrcode-scanner library are used for functionalities

-Lambda function is configured with index.handler and main fucntion should be in index.js
+Lambda function is configured with index.handler and main function should be in index.js

 Sample Request: